Skip to content

 While California may dominate the American Chardonnay market, Washington has quietly established itself as a source of exceptional quality, known for wines that combine New World fruit intensity with an Old World structure and elegance.
 Their Indian Wells Chardonnay is crafted to be a warmer, riper, and more opulent style.
 However, the very ripeness that gives it a luscious character can sometimes lead to a profile that feels heavy, with a tacky or sticky mouthfeel.
 The finish can sometimes fall short, lacking complexity.

-In this episode, we will conduct a thorough sensory analysis of this Washington icon, and introduce a single drop of ADVINTAGE® White to demonstrate how this powerful tool can transform it from a pleasant Chardonnay into a sophisticated, elegant, and truly memorable experience.
+In this episode, we will conduct a thorough sensory analysis of this Washington icon, and introduce a precision micro-dose of ADVINTAGE® White to demonstrate how this powerful tool can transform it from a pleasant Chardonnay into a sophisticated, elegant, and truly memorable experience.

 A Legacy of Firsts: The Chateau Ste.
 Michelle Story